 We are a 1:1 school with educational technology provided.
-As such, all electronic devices such as I-pods, CD players, cell phones, headphones, earbuds, portable gaming devices, etc. are not required during school hours and should not be out without the express permission of school personnel for educational use.
-GTCHS encourages students to silence all devices when they arrive on campus.
-If these items are seen or heard in a classroom, they will be immediately confiscated and the student will be assigned consequences; if they are seen or heard in a hallway, the student will be asked to put it away.
+As such, all electronic devices such as I-pods, CD players, cell phones, headphones, earbuds, portable gaming devices, etc. are not required during school hours and should not be out.
+All devices must be silenced during the instructional school day (7:50 to 2:45).
+If these items are seen or heard at school during the instructional day, they will be immediately confiscated and the student will be assigned consequences.
 Not putting the device or removing earbuds/headphones away or having to continually ask the student to put the device or earbuds/headphones away will be seen as a "refusal to obey" school rules.
-During lunch hours, students may discreetly use devices when seated for research and study.
-Students are not permitted to use their individual device as a "hot spot" on school grounds.
+Students are not permitted to use their individual device as a "hotspot" on school grounds.
 Consequences for violating the guidelines for electronic devices are as follows:

-First Offense - Confiscation of the electronic device and/or earbuds/headphones.
+- First Offense Confiscation of the electronic device and/or earbuds/headphones.
+The student will collect the device from the front office and the student's parents will be notified.
+The student will also sign a copy of the policy and consequences stating they have read and understand the terms. - Second Offense Confiscation of the electronic device and/or earbuds/headphones.
 After a conference is held with the parent/legal guardian, the device will be returned to the parent/legal guardian.
-The parent and student will also sign a copy of the policy and consequences upon return of the device stating they have read and understand the terms.

-- Second Offense Confiscation of the electronic device and/or earbuds/headphones..
-After a conference is held with the parent/legal guardian, the device will be returned to the parent/legal guardian.
 The student will be responsible for turning the electronic device into the designated administrator each morning before 8:00 for the next 10 school days.
 Students will pick the electronic device up from the administrator after school each day.
-Failure to turn the electronic device into administration will result in suspension. - Third Offense Confiscation of the electronic device and/or earbuds/headphones.
+Failure to turn the electronic device into administration will result in suspension.

+- Third Offense Confiscation of the electronic device and/or earbuds/headphones.
 After a conference is held with the parent/legal guardian, the device will be returned to the parent/legal guardian.
 The student will be responsible for turning the electronic device into the designated administrator each morning before 8:00 for the next 30 school days.
 Students will pick the electronic device up from the administrator after school each day.
 Failure to turn the electronic device into administration will result in suspension. - Fourth Offense Confiscation of the electronic device and/or earbuds/headphones..
 After a conference is held with the parent/legal guardian, the device will be returned to the parent/legal guardian.
 The student will be responsible for turning the electronic device into the designated administrator each morning before 8:00 for the next 45 school days.
 Students will pick the electronic device up from the administrator after school each day.
 Failure to turn the electronic device into administration will result in suspension.

 NOTE: If the student refuses to give the electronic device and/or earbuds/headphones. to faculty or staff, the student will be suspended for an amount of day(s) determined by the administration.

 Additional consequences can include limiting access to GTCHS wireless capability or limits placed on the student's school account.